OpenSimulationInterface/osi-documentation/osi/howtocontribute.rst

 resolved.
 When the reviewer is satisfied, he/she will mark the discussion resolved.

-When all discussions are resolved, the reviewer will rebase the branch, possibly squash commits and merge the MR in the master branch.
+When all discussions are resolved, the reviewer will rebase the branch, squash commits and merge the MR in the master branch.